metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `enabled` (Boolean) Enabled determines if a display addapter backed by a vGPU should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if a display addapter backed by a vGPU should be enabled or disabled on the guest.Defaults to true.
-- `ram_fb` (Attributes) Enables a boot framebuffer, until the guest OS loads a real GPU driver Defaults to true. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--gpus--virtual_gpu_options--display--ram_fb))
+- `ram_fb` (Attributes) Enables a boot framebuffer, until the guest OS loads a real GPU driverDefaults to true. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--gpus--virtual_gpu_options--display--ram_fb))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--gpus--virtual_gpu_options--display--ram_fb"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.devices.gpus.virtual_gpu_options.display.ram_fb`

 Optional:

-- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.Defaults to true.